 3. Identify a place to meet in case you’re separated.

-If it is not safe to do so because our offices are also affected by the emergency, a second location should be identified that all members of your family can meet at.
 In the Canal, locations such as Pickleweed Community Center, Bahia Vista Elementary School and Marin Community Clinics are all familiar locations.

 After you’ve updated an emergency plan for your family, it’s important to discuss it and practice your plan so that everyone knows what to do in the event of an emergency.

 For more support in getting your family, home, and community prepared for an emergency, attend a local preparedness event, attend a CERT Training in your neighborhood or organize a Neighborhood Response Group before an emergency occurs.